 The language swirls about, mimicking the undulations of a desert landscape.
 Le Clézio achieves this with paragraphs that build in intensity, repeating phrases that describe the emptiness, modifying them, blurring them and occasionally flicking into them some small discordant event like the bite of a wasp or a brief lashing of sand blown by the wind.
 It is mesmerizing and seductive, and the reader has to keep searching for small details that advance the plot, much like the nomad seeking almost imperceptible shifts in landscape that guide him through a desert landscape that hides its secrets.
 It is easy to be lured into a kind of lassitude, an endlessness of days all the same, and lives on hold.
 It is almost has if the reader has to fight against the hypnotic text, to remind herself that there are characters for whom time is moving on and what will become of them?

 Le Clézio won the Nobel Prize for Literature in 2008.
-When in the wake of the prize publicity I bought his Wandering Star there wasn’t much to choose from, but now at the Book Depository there is a wealth of English translations of his books.
+When in the wake of the prize publicity I bought his Wandering Star there wasn’t much to choose from, but now there is a wealth of English translations of his books.

 Author: J.M.G.
 Le Clézio